influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/clustering/cluster_setup.md

 ### Adding nodes to your cluster

 Once your initial cluster is healthy and running appropriately, you can start adding nodes to the cluster.
 Additional nodes can be consensus nodes, data nodes, or hybrid nodes.
 See [Cluster Node Configuration](/influxdb/v0.10/clustering/cluster_node_config/) for how to configure the different node types.

 Adding a node to your cluster follows the same procedure that we outlined above.
-Note that in step 4, when you connect your new node to the cluster, you must set `INFLUXD_OPTS` to any single pre-existing cluster member's `hostname:port` pair.
-If you specify more than one pair in a comma delimited list, Influx will try to connect with the additional pairs if it cannot connect with the first.
+Note that in step 4, when you point your new node to the cluster, you must set `INFLUXD_OPTS` to the `hostname:port` pair of a pre-existing cluster member that is running the [consensus service](/influxdb/v0.10/concepts/glossary/#consensus-service).
+If you specify more than one `hostname:port` pair in a comma delimited list, Influx will try to connect with the additional pairs if it cannot connect with the first.